duality-labs/local-environments/README.md

 ## Run a simulation on duality:

+requirements:
-requirements: globaly available `dualityd` binary
+- globaly available `dualityd` binary
+- go

 ### note:
 the scripts need permission, they modify and delete files.